Philanthropy & Grants News

 The Fishmongers’ Company Charitable Trust are delighted to sponsor the training and equipping of two First Aid Nursing Yeomanry (FANY) Princess Royal Volunteer Corps (PRVC) recruits each year.

-Today, the FANY (PRVC) has 150 active members and an additional network of veteran and associate members.
+Today, the FANY (PRVC) has around 150 active members and an additional network of veteran and associate members.
 FANYs train regularly to ensure that they can provide a professional public service in the event of a threat or accident.
 All active members are on call 24/7 in support of a number of organisations, providing a surge capability for those crucial 72 hours after an incident.
 This frees up staff to perform other vital roles.

 The FANY (PRVC) is a registered charity whose members are all volunteers.
 The women come from all walks of life and are united in their aim to be of service in whatever capacity is asked of them.
-Fundraising remains critical to everything they do, and they are extremely grateful to the Fishmongers Charitable Trust for supporting the costs of training two recruits each year.
+Fundraising remains critical to everything they do, and they are extremely grateful to the Fishmongers’ Company’s Charitable Trust for supporting the costs of training two recruits each year.

-Commandant Philippa Lorimer, Commanding Officer
+Commandant Lisa Giles, Commanding Officer

 If you would like more information about First Aid Nursing Yeomanry, Princess Royal’s Volunteer Corps, click here to visit their website.